ufal/UMR/doc/entities.md

 Perhaps the only exception is the scientific names in Latin, provided that the language of the annotated text is not Latin.

-Similarly diseases may have scientific names but many common diseases are just common nouns or expressions (_angína_ “tonsillitis”, _chřipka_ “flu”, _mor_ “plague”, _neštovice_ “chickenpox”) and it is not clear why they should be handled differently from other common nouns.
+Similarly, diseases may have scientific names but many common diseases are just common nouns or expressions (_angína_ “tonsillitis”, _chřipka_ “flu”, _mor_ “plague”, _neštovice_ “chickenpox”) and it is not clear why they should be handled differently from other common nouns.
 Moreover, diseases are states rather than entities.

 ### to be continued...

-### language

 ### nationality